-Preliminary waste reception and visual screening (including questioning the waste transporter/driver regarding load characteristics) will be undertaken at the weighbridge facility.
+Preliminary waste reception and visual screening (including questioning the waste transporter/driver regarding load characteristics) is undertaken at the weighbridge facility.

-All incoming vehicles and wastes will be directed through the waste reception area and the loads inspected by the weighbridge (gatehouse) operator.
+All incoming vehicles and wastes are directed through the waste reception area and the loads inspected by the weighbridge (gatehouse) operator.

-Unacceptable (excluded) wastes shall be rejected, the DECCW shall be informed of the waste details, carrier and origin, and the carrier told to deliver the waste to an alternative appropriate licensed facility.
+Unacceptable (excluded) wastes shall be rejected, the NSW EPA shall be informed of the waste details, carrier and origin, and the carrier told to deliver the waste to an alternative appropriate licensed facility.
+The alternative licensed Facility may be the Genesis Landfill.

-Wastes shall be weighed at the weighbridge in gross tonnes, or in the case of the small vehicles the weight of waste shall be calculated using published weight factors in accordance with the DECCW method.
+Wastes shall be weighed at the weighbridge in gross tonnes, or in the case of the small vehicles the weight of waste shall be calculated using published weight factors in accordance with the NSW EPA method.

-The vehicles will then proceed beyond the weighbridge area along the main haul road where they will be directed by appropriate signage for unloading.
+The vehicles will then proceed beyond the weighbridge area along the main haul road where they are directed by appropriate signage for unloading.

-A suitably qualified and experienced person will be placed in a traffic management position to further determine the load contents and to assist in the determination of load contents
+Suitably qualified and experienced persons are placed in traffic management positions to further determine the load contents and to assist in the determination of load contents